Gender Roles Love & Marriage in the film ‘Rear Window’

 Image result for rear window images

-This Resource is for Mainstream English Year 12 students studying the film Rear Window Directed by Alfred Hitchcock for AOS1: Unit 3, Reading and Creating Texts, Analytical Response Outcome.
+This Resource is for Mainstream English students studying the film Rear Window Directed by Alfred Hitchcock in the Victorian Curriculum.

 Gender Roles, Love & Marriage are important themes that Director Alfred Hitchcock critiques in the film Rear Window.
 These ideas should be included in essays as evidence of Hitchcock’s views of 1950’s American society.